PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 18:39:00
+Last updated: 2024-04-02 18:39:33
-Random Quote: Luck is what happens when preparation meets opportunity. - Seneca the Younger
+Random Quote: When you learn, teach.
+When you get, give. - Maya Angelou